rubyworks/facets/CONTRIBUTE.md

 * Don't be discouraged when you get feedback about a method that isn't all sunshine and roses.
-Facets has been around long enough now that it needs to maintain a reasonable level of quality, and that means serious discernment about what goes into the library.
-That includes discussion about the best name for a method --even if the functionality has been accepted the name may not.
+Facets has been around long enough now that it needs to maintain a certain degree of quality control, and that means serious discernment about what goes into the library.
+That includes having in depth discussions the merits of methods, even about the best name for a method --even if the functionality has been accepted the name may not!

+* When making a commit, if the commit is only a documentation change, then and `[doc]` to the end of the first line of commit message.
+If it is only a change to tests then add `[test]`.
+If the change only effects build files then add `[admin]`.
+For actual code changes, if the change is not somethng anyone would notice, use `[tweak]` or `[minor]` (minor being slightly more improtant than tweak).
+For typical code changes no comment tag is necessary.
+  If the change fixes a bug that was reported via the issue system be sure to reference the issue id in the message using `#` and add `[bug]`.
+If a change is a significant change to the API, then end the message with `[major]`.
+  These are all rules of thumb, and no expects them to be applied perfectly.